Uncover insights to fuel your marketing ROI with Improvado dashboards

 The Basics of Amazon Advertising

 Pay-per-click (PPC) advertising is one of the most crucial elements of an effective Amazon advertising campaign.
-While optimizing your product listings for higher organic search positions is a right thing to do, they often don’t jump to higher positions overnight.
-Following SEO best practices alone won’t get your listing to the top.
+While optimizing your product listings for higher organic search positions is the right thing to do, they often don’t jump to higher positions overnight.
 You also need to have a competitive amount of sales and reviews from verified users to rank higher.
-That’s why investing marketing dollars into a solid paid strategy can help you generate new sales and, at the same time, improve your listings’ search positions.

-Before we dive into the details, let’s touch on what Amazon advertising is.
 Essentially, it’s an umbrella term used to label all of the platform’s advertising solutions, and it can be broken into two categories:

 1. Self-Service Amazon PPC: These are advertisements you pay for to appear on Amazon itself.
 In other words, these include your sponsored product listings, which are most likely the type of sponsored content you care about the most.
 Brand Registered and otherwise professional sellers trying to extend their reach and expand their audience use PPC ads.
 Amazon’s PPC ads are the most common advertising on the platform.
 Besides sponsored product listings, they include sponsored brands and sponsored display ads.